Financial advisor vs. financial planner: What is the difference?

 Financial planners, on the other hand, specialize in creating comprehensive financial plans for their clients, taking into account various aspects like savings, investments, insurance, retirement and estate planning.
 The range of services offered by financial planners can differ significantly.

-Financial planners and financial advisors are both professionals who provide financial advice and assistance, but there are some key differences.
+Financial advisors and financial planners are both professionals who provide financial advice and guidance, but there are some key differences.

 If you require help in managing your finances and investments, seeking the guidance of a financial advisor can be a great decision.
 It’s especially true if you lack the confidence in managing your own finances, have a complex financial situation or if you are planning for a significant event like retirement, homeownership or anything else.

-A financial advisor can help plan for the future by monitoring your portfolio and investing in suitable investments that align with your goals.
+A financial advisor can help plan for the future by monitoring your portfolio and recommend the best investments that align with your goals.
 They can also recommend and make adjustments based on your specific circumstances.
 Keep in mind that when selecting an advisor, it’s important to do your research and choose one who prioritizes your best interest.

 Finding a financial planner or advisor can sometimes be tricky, but here are some steps to make the process easier: